-The science behind mycorrhizae can be explained quite simply, and can be understood in tandem with an often used horticultural adage: “The better the roots, the better the plant.”
+How it Works: The benefits of mycorrhizae can be explained quite simply: “The better the roots, the better the plant.”
 Mycorrhizal fungi live in symbiosis with plants, directly providing the root system with what the plant needs (water and nutrients), while the plant provides what the mycorrhizal fungi need (excess sugars from photosynthesis).
-The mycorrhizae establish this relationship when a growing plant’s root tips come into contact with a mycorrhizal propagule (the “seed” of the fungi).
-Once the symbiotic relationship is established, mycorrhizae expand the root mass by sending out ultra-fine mycelium filaments (hyphae) into the soil.
-These hyphae act as a living extension of the plant’s roots, and increase the efficiency and effectiveness of nutrient and water utilization by the plant.
+The plants establish this relationship with mycorrhizae when a growing plant’s roots come into contact with a mycorrhizal propagule (the “seed” of the fungi).
+Once the symbiotic relationship is established, mycorrhizae expand beyond the root mass by sending out ultra-fine mycelium filaments (hyphae) into the soil which act as a living extension of the plant’s roots, and increase the efficiency and effectiveness of nutrient and water utilization by the plant.

-Researchers have estimated that approximately 95 percent of all vascular plants on earth are mycorrhizal, and rely on this symbiosis to thrive.
+How Nurseries Can Benefit: Approximately 95% of all plants on earth are mycorrhizal, and rely on this symbiosis to thrive.
 Plants and mycorrhizae have developed this mutually beneficial relationship over the past 450+ millions years as a mechanism for increased survival.
-If you go out into nature on a hike in any undisturbed area like a forest or a meadow, chances are good that the plants all around you are relying on this symbiotic relationship to thrive in the absence of inputs.
+If you go out into nature on a hike in any undisturbed area like a forest or a meadow, the plants all around you are relying on this symbiotic relationship to survive in the absence of inputs.
 However, in horticulture, the mycorrhizal propagules that kick off this relationship are generally absent from soil or artificial growing media, and must be introduced through inoculation.
 Mycorrhizal Applications’ MycoApply® mycorrhizal inoculant products can be easily added to a professional grower’s production protocol by several means: horticulture injection systems, soil/media incorporation, drench, or plug/liner/bare root dip, or by any means a grower can position the inoculum in direct contact with growing or emerging roots.

-As the leader in the field of commercial mycorrhizal inoculant products, the team at Mycorrhizal Applications has decades of experience helping professional growers adopt this crucial symbiotic technology.
+Why MycoApply®?
+As the leader in the field of commercial mycorrhizal inoculant products, the team at Mycorrhizal Applications has decades of experience helping professional growers adopt this crucial biological technology.
 Growers can work with Mycorrhizal Applications to determine the best blend of mycorrhizal species to utilize for the particular crops that they grow, discuss which inoculation methods to consider, and plan for the ideal timing in the production process for inoculation in order to ensure the lowest cost and maximum return on investment.
-Mycorrhizal Applications is also actively working with growers across the country who are adopting mycorrhizae in their greenhouse or nursery.
-If interested in learning more about applying mycorrhizae, growers can contact the Mycorrhizal Applications team for information, resources, and also to determine if an on-site consultation is available.